 Our team of experienced attorneys based locally in Vienna, Virginia (Tysons Corner) and in Washington, DC includes civil litigation and white-collar attorneys with more than 40 individual years of experience and hundreds of collective years in the EDVA, and thus know the members of the bench quite well.
 Likewise, one of our partners is a former Federal prosecutor in the Alexandria Federal Court (Alexandria Division of the EDVA) and spent many years in the courtroom with the judges.
 Note as of September 26, 2017, there is ongoing construction at the Alexandria Federal Courthouse and this makes parking difficult.
 See this Notice (click here).

 In the Richmond Federal Court system, our lead Richmond partner has spent twenty years of his career in courts.
-We know the courts, what to expect, and how to mange the incredibly shortened timeline in the “Rocket Docket.”
+We know the courts, what to expect, and how to manage the incredibly shortened timeline in the “Rocket Docket.”

 Norfolk/ Newport News, Virginia

 Unlike many firms that only service one of the three EDVA divisions, we have attorneys who live and work in the Norfolk/ Newport News area.
 We have tried cases in this Norfolk Federal Courthouse and can save, even Northern Virginia-based firms a very long drive for a scheduling conference.

 Finally, we understand that lead counsel relationships with clients must be preserved and that cost is a factor with local counsel.
 Our experienced partners will guide and advise on the case while saving on cost by sending experienced associates to accompany lead counsel in situations where, while local counsel is required, the higher rates of an experienced partner might not be needed.
 Situations like these include scheduling hearings, depositions, and a host of other situations where many Federal courts do not even require local counsel.
 Further, we will work to enhance and preserve lead counsel’s relationship with the client, handling as much or as little of the substantive work lead counsel might require.

 EDVA Resources for Lawyers who need Local Counsel: